MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/managing-web-client-sessions.md

 # Managing web client sessions

-The administrator of the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation has the responsibility to monitor and manage the web client sessions.
+The administrator of the Dynamics GP web client installation has the responsibility to monitor and manage the web client sessions.
 Information about his task is divided into the following topics:

 -   [Session Management snap-in](#session-management-snap-in)